 How to Protect Your IP Security Systems from Power Transients

-> Anything that’s attached to your network, can be affected by power surges.
+Anything that’s attached to your network, can be affected by power surges.
 For example, your computer, door access system, IP camera, network switch, and router can be affected if there is a power spike.
-Transients can occur not only on the power lines, but also on the data connections.
-Surge protectors, from Ditek, are used to suppress the affect of these power spikes.
+Transients can occur not only on the power lines but also on the data connections.
+Surge protectors, from Ditek, are used to suppress the effect of these power spikes.

-> Here’s a summary of the surges and spikes that can occur, and how you can protect your equipment.
+Here’s a summary of the surges and spikes that can occur, and how you can protect your equipment.

 There are a number of causes for surges and spikes.
 These include

 Lightning is a major cause of electronic circuit damage.
 It is important to note that a direct hit, to your IP door reader, from lightning, is usually going to cause catastrophic damage.
 No matter what you do, lightning travels many miles through the atmosphere, so it’s not going to be stopped by any surge protector.
 But let’s not worry too much about a direct hit.
 According to the National Lightning Safety Institute, the odds of getting a direct hit are 1 out of 280,000.

 What we are concerned about are the spikes from nearby lightning strikes.
 Lightning can hit a remote power transmission line or even strike the ground close to your location.
 This could occur many miles away, but the surge can wreak havoc with the IP camera outside your building.
 When lightning hits the ground close to your building, it can cause ground surges.
 When there are non-direct hits, the surge protectors will help protect your electronic equipment.

 Under voltage can be caused by high power use in your area.
 You may experience light flickering or dimming.
 When this happens there is a good chance that a high voltage transient could follow as the power company adjusts to the extra load.
 The high voltage spike can damage network equipment unless you have a suppressor that limits the voltage and current swing.